freeCodeCamp/freeCodeCamp/guide/english/java/comments-in-java/index.md

 Comments in Java are like real life sticky notes used to display some helpful information, which other programmers or developers can read and understand.

 It is good practice to add comments to your code, especially when working with a team.
-This helps future developers and teammates to more easily understand at your code.
+This helps future developers and teammates to more easily understand your code.
 Comments make your code more neat and organized.

 Java comments are not executed by the compiler or interpreter.